Insights Basics

 Selecting the chart type

-Mitzu supports multiple chart types for each insights type (segmentation, funnel, retention, journey) and trend vs. overall measurement types.
+Mitzu supports multiple chart types for each insight type (segmentation, funnel, retention, journey) and trend vs. overall measurement type.

 Trend measurement types support the following chart types: